 Admissions Process at the University of Oslo

-Here is how to begin your admission process to the University of Oslo:
+Here is how to begin your admission process at the University of Oslo:

 Step 1.
 Do your Research